Parking rules explained: where is it illegal to park your car?

 Parking at the roadside

 The Highway Code says you must use off-street parking areas or bays marked out by white lines whenever possible.
-If you have to stop at the roadside, you must adhere to the following rules:
+If you have to stop at the roadside, you should adhere to the following rules:

 • Do not park facing against the traffic flow